anaifrs/anaifrs.github.io/about.md

 layout: page
 title: "About Me"
 permalink: https://anaifrs.github.io/about
+Page configuration in progress
-description: Graduate student at the University of Hawaiʻi at Mānoa
+Graduate student at the University of Hawaiʻi at Mānoa